kosua20/MIDIVisualizer/libs/sr_gui/README.md

     int sr_gui_ask_save_file(const char* title, const char* startDir, const char* exts, char** outpath);

 Display a picker dialog with the given title to select an output file (existing or to be created).
 The directory to be initially presented to the user can be specified.
 Specific file extensions can be requested by passing a comma-separated list (for instance `"png,jpg,bmp"`).
 The selected file path will be populated once the user validates.

+### System interactions

+    int sr_gui_open_in_explorer(const char* path);

+Open the directory containing the given path in the system file browser (Explorer, Finder, Nautilus,...), and if possible select the file.

+    int sr_gui_open_in_default_app(const char* path);

+Open the file in the application assigned to its filetype by default, if it exists.

+    int sr_gui_open_in_browser(const char* url);

+Open the URL in a tab of the default web browser.

+    int sr_gui_get_app_data_path(char** outPath);

+Query the path to the application data directory of the user, where it is customary for applications to store their configuration in a distinct sub-directory.
+There is no guarantee that the returned path exists on disk.

 ## Customization